Climate-based pepper planting guide for St. Albert, Alberta

 Main risk: The main issue here is usually simple season length: the crop often runs out of time before finishing properly.

-How Frost Affects Peppers in St. Albert
+How Frost Affects Planting Dates for Peppers in St. Albert

 St. Albert usually has about 141 frost-free days, with a typical last spring frost around May 7 and a typical first fall frost around September 25.